flanagancd68/talmidimway/content/commentary/revelation/2022-06-02-rev11/index.en.md

 <small>9 Some from the nations, tribes, languages and peoples see their bodies for three-and-a-half days and do not permit the corpses to be placed in a tomb.
 The people living in the Land rejoice over them, they celebrate and send each other gifts, because these two prophets tormented them so.</small>

--   For as it is written, "**Psa 79:2-3**  "They have given the bodies of your servants to the birds of the heavens for food, the flesh of your faithful to the beasts of the earth.
+-   For as it is written, "Psa 79:2-3 "They have given the bodies of your servants to the birds of the heavens for food, the flesh of your faithful to the beasts of the earth.
 They have poured out their blood like water all around Jerusalem, and there was no one to bury them."

 -   A very creepy celebration.
 Antichristmas?
 When the world vilifies the godly, you know there's a satanic spirit behind it.